wowo/WowoNewsletterBundle/README.markdown

 # WowoNewsletterBundle

+*WARNING* this bundle is still under development, although you can use it on your own risk :-)

 The WowoNewsletterBundle provides easy way to send huge amount of rich HTML e-mails.
 It uses beanstalkd queue broker to handle mails before they will be sent.
 Bundle is highy extendable - you can provide your own source of contacts